 Taking sole responsibility of the care of a loved one is very difficult, and more often than not, damaging—especially if you don’t have a senior care support network.
 That’s why your well-being comes first.
 If you cannot take care of yourself, you run the risk of not being able to properly care for your loved one.
 That can be dangerous for both of you, because if you’re exhausted, then you may forget an essential part of their care, like medication management.

 Spread the Responsibility

 Don’t be afraid or too proud to ask for help.
 No one can do everything themselves, so if you need a break, take one and don’t feel guilty.
-There are many senior care services available where you can take a break and not have to worry about the care of your loved one:
+Check out the Care Management services available through Bethesda and take a well-deserved break without worrying about the care of your loved one.